 Batiste: Lightweight and soft, this transparent fabric is made of plain weave.

 Brocade: Known as an elegant fabric, brocade can be made from silk or synthetic fibers and is distinguished by jacquard (raised designs) woven in the fabric.
 Full of great body, the material is stiff but lighter than satin, a perfect choice for a structured gown in fall or winter.

-Charmeuse: Lightweight, rich, and delicate, this luxurious fabric is characterized by a glossy sheen on the outside and a matte inside.
-Its soft drape makes it popular for flowing styles, such as an empire-waist dress.
+Charmeuse: Lightweight, rich, and delicate, this luxurious fabric is characterized by a glossy sheen on the outside and a matte finish inside.
+Its soft drape makes it popular for flowing styles.